 Children have a right to consent to touch.
 As adults, we can support that right by intervening and preventing unwanted contact, whether it is from a child or from another adult.

-Almost every time, this level of selective intervention will resolve conflicts without taking the intiative for solving problems away from children too much.
-Very rarely, if children seem stuck in a rut on certain interactions, I may move to the next level of intervention, which might be offering alternatives.
+Most of the time, this level of selective intervention will resolve conflicts without taking the initiative for solving problems away from children too much.
+Very rarely, if children seem stuck in a rut on certain interactions, I may move to the next level of intervention, which might be offering alternatives and ideas.

 To Preema: “You wanted more space.
 Next time you could tell Maria ‘No’ or move away.”